Courses

 E. Identify the main characteristics of the elliptical motion of planets.

-F. Describe the effects of Galileo’s telescopic observations on the existing view of the universe.
+H. Describe the effects of Galileo’s telescopic observations on the existing view of the universe.

 III.
 The Solar System

-B. Distinguish between terrestrial and Jovian planets.
+B. Compare and contrast the physical characteristics of terrestrial and Jovian planets.

 C. Identify the major spacecraft involved in the exploration of each planet.

-G. Explain the currently accepted theory of the origin of our moon.
+E. Explain the currently accepted theory of the origin of our moon.

-I. Summarize the discoveries of the planets Uranus, Neptune and Pluto.
+G. Summarize the discoveries of the planets Uranus, Neptune and Pluto.

-L. Explain the currently accepted theory of planetary system formation.
+H. Explain the currently accepted theory of planetary system formation.

 IV.
 Light and Telescopes